osthir-fatso/hello-world/README.md

 # hello-world

-To be is to be perceived
+To be is to be perceived.